-Strong, permanent investment in research
+Strong, permanent investment in research & development

 As the main source of value creation, research ensures tomorrow’s growth and is at the heart of Vilmorin & Cie’s development challenges.

 It creates new varieties of more efficient seeds: better adaptation to different climates and regions, matching needs and crops (taste, size, preservation, etc.), resistance to diseases, yield optimization, etc.

 Research & development, the key to performance

 The Vilmorin & Cie’s research & development aims to develop, as quickly as possible, new varieties with high added value, that meet the expectations of each of the players in the sector: farmers, vegetable producers, but also industrialists, distributors and consumers.